Arisotura/lolSnes/README.md

 A SNES emulator for the DS.
 My goal is to make rendering the most accurate possible, we'll see how far I can get.

+** EmuCR please stop copypasting this every time you post a lolSnes build.
+It is almost always outdated.
+Either ** spend some time determining a more accurate feature list, or don't release Git builds.

 Considering the DS isn't powerful enough to handle a line-accurate software renderer AND emulate the CPU and other funny things at the same time, I have to emulate graphics using the DS hardware.
 Reproducing the functions it doesn't support (like per-tile priority or funky color effects) will be the challenge.
 How they will be emulated